-Figure 5.14: Configuration window for user's association with fax numbers.
+Figure 5.15: Configuration window for user's association with fax numbers.

-- If no station ID is saved, it will be used the value configured in the E.164 section, in the system administrator's area. - Only numbers matching the Inbound E.164 rules for the current domain can be added (see the Orchestra NG Administrator manual). - When routing a call in the dialplan editor, always make sure that the number reaching the fax dialplan block will match the one defined here, or the inbound fax will not be dispatched to any user.
+- Only numbers matching the Inbound E.164 rules for the current domain can be added (see the Orchestra NG Administrator manual). - When routing a call in the dialplan editor, always make sure that the number reaching the fax dialplan block will match the one defined here, or the inbound fax will not be dispatched to any user. - The sender number is automatically added to the station ID of all sent faxes.
+To avoid that, it is possible to mark the option Hide number in the dialog shown in figure 5.14.

-Users can be associated by selecting the Add users & or Add groups & actions.
+Users can be associated by selecting the Add users \clubsuit or Add groups \clubsuit actions.
 A window with the list of currently selected users or groups will open, which is modifiable by clicking the Add or Delete buttons.
-The delete action is straightforward, on the other hand, adding new users will open a window like the one in figure 5.14, which shows on the left pane all associated users, and on the right pane the remaining.
+The delete action is straightforward, on the other hand, adding new users will open a window like the one in figure 5.15, which shows on the left pane all associated users, and on the right pane the remaining.